Oom Yung Doe: Other Controversies

 Media reports and critics of the school have at various times accused the schools of unethical behavior and of exaggerated claims of the value of the training.

+Some reports from the late 1980s through the 2000s accused the school’s founder and instructors of unethical behavior, high fees, and pressure to sign long-term contracts, and several television and newspaper reports from that period described the school as a “cult”.

 Kim's claims of achievement

 John C. Kim claims to have competed in and won the All Asia Championship (Chung Dong Yang Moo Sul Yun Moo Dae Hwey) in 1956 in the Cho Leung area of Pusan.
 Internal Oom Yung Doe literature lists Wang Po as the sponsor of the tournament, and Yang Chou Fai, Wang Sei Kau, and Hwan Byung Quan as the presiding judges.
 Also said to be in attendance were Mok Jing Quan, Chae Jung Su, Park Hyun Su, Yu Gee Han, Chil Sung, and Park Yung-Gil.
 This claim has attracted criticism.
-Nam Tae Hi, one of the founders of modern Taekwondo who ran a competing school in Chicago at the time, made a statement to a reporter investigating Kim's claims indicating that becoming champion of all Asia in the 1950s was "Not possible."
+Nam Tae Hi, one of the founders of modern Taekwondo who operated a competing school in Chicago at the time, stated during a television investigation that becoming “champion of all Asia” in the 1950s was “not possible.”
+The report also noted that martial arts credentials can be difficult to verify because there are no recognized boards in the United States to approve schools or certify instructors.

-Another achievement claimed by Kim is a technique he refers to as "Kyong Gong Sul Bope" (경공술법 or flying side kick) which he claims to have demonstrated by jumping from the equivalent of an 11-story building.
-While in the U.S. in 1972, Kim claims to have again performed the Kyong Gong Sul Bope movement by jumping from the equivalent of an 8-story building and landing without injury on a sloped surface.
+Another achievement claimed by Kim is a technique he refers to as "Kyong Gong Sul Bope" (경공술법 or flying side kick) which he states involved jumping from the equivalent of an 11-story building.
+Kim also claimed that, while in the United States in 1972, he performed the technique again by jumping from the equivalent of an 8-story building and landing without injury on a sloped surface.

-Some critics accuse Kim of falsifying these claims and promoting outlandish legends of his abilities.
+Critics have disputed these claims and characterized them as exaggerated or legendary.